 - further information about accommodation in the College Handbook, which forms part of your contract with the College.

-Freshers are expected to live in College in rooms (on the Broad Street main site) which are allocated to them for the duration of their first year.
-Towards the end of August offer-holders will be sent a link to an Accommodation Preference Form where you will be asked to indicate in which price bracket you prefer to be allocated, and whether you have any specific requirements.
+Freshers are expected to live in College in rooms (on the Broad Street main site) which are allocated to them during termtime for their first year (students are required to move out in vacations).
+If you are an offer-holder, towards the end of August you will be sent a link to an Accommodation Preference Form, where you will be asked to indicate in which price bracket you prefer to be allocated, and whether you have any specific requirements.
 If you do not complete the form by the deadline (probably 1 September), you will be allocated a room at the discretion of the Domestic Manager.

 For second-year students who prefer not to live out, a number of rooms are available in Jowett Walk (ten minutes’ walk from the main site).
 For third- or fourth-year students a room ballot is held for rooms at the main site; in the event that Jowett Walk is oversubscribed, a ballot will also be held to determine the allocation of rooms there too.
 Students can apply to live at Jowett Walk either individually or with a group of friends.